Toma400/The_Isle_of_Ansur/docs/glossary.md

 Usually a loop.
 Used for elements that would not finish the function, leaving them open and making recursions.
 Indicator for functions that are now "stable", at least at that point.

+Still work in progress, since it is new issue to be handled for me.